-This work evaluates the impact of the huge change in the MW of young workers that took place in Portugal on the 1st January, 1987 on the number of jobs as well as on the composition of jobs, in terms of skills.
+This work evaluates the impact of the remarkable change in the MW of young workers that took place in Portugal on the 1st January, 1987 on the number of jobs, as well as on the composition of jobs, in terms of skills.
 Much of the empirical research is on the employment effects of minimum wages but empirically very little is known about the impact of an increase in the minimum wage of young workers on the job-skill composition.
-This is an important question because small (or zero) effects on teenage employment may mask a substitution of more for less-skilled teenagers.
-Also, the estimation of the elasticity of substitution between skilled and unskilled is important for several areas of economics.

-The results ound are consistent with the view that the MW increase had some negative impact on employment of unskilled workers, the most affected group: an increase of 1% in wage induced by the increase in MW reduces employment of this group of workers between 0.42% and 0.47% Nevertheless, this negative impact was partially compensated for the substitution of more for less-skilled teenagers, since there is some, but not robust, evidence that the elasticity of substitution between young workers with different skills is different from zero.
+The results are consistent with the view that the MW increase had a negative impact on employment of unskilled workers, the most affected group: an increase of 1% in wage induced by the increase in MW reduces employment of this group of workers between 0.42% and 0.47%.
+Nevertheless, this negative impact was partially compensated for the substitution of more for less-skilled teenagers, since there is some, but not robust, evidence that the elasticity of substitution between young workers with different skills is different from zero.